MelonPHP/MelonPHP/README.md

 ### Html components example

-If you dream add yourth component you shoud create class and extend this from HtmlComponent
+If you dream add yourth component you must create class and extend this from HtmlComponent

 _test_component.php_